Activiti/activiti-cloud/README.md

 <p>Structure:</p>

-graphiql - A UI client for testing graphQL requests. graphql - This makes the graphql endpoint available - it has a dependency to model.<br/>
+graphiql - A UI client for testing graphQL requests.<br/>
+graphql - This makes the graphql endpoint available - it has a dependency to model.<br/>
 graphqlws - Configures websockes for graphql and sets up schema with event for subscribing to - needed for subscribing to notifications.</br>
 model - Basic JPA entity model for querying.<br/>